smonsalvemej2019/Double-Linked-List/README.md

 Code for the creation of double linked lists and its basic functions.

 //3/30/2020

 //Santiago Monsalve-Mejia

 //Data struc and algorythm analysis
-//Assigment 03;

-// This program will create a double link list with n number of nodes based on
+// This program will create a double link list with n number of nodes based on the user's input

-// the user's input.
-The program will also allow the user to add and delete
-// nodes from the link list
+//The program will also allow the user to add and delete nodes from the link list

 //Header
 #include <iostream>